-1. Prior to the occupation of the first of the holiday units, the proposed access, passing places, turning area and parking spaces indicated on the approved
+- 1. Prior to the occupation of the first of the holiday units, the proposed access, passing places, turning area and parking spaces indicated on the approved drawings shall be constructed in accordance with the approved plans and the following specifications: - The first 20 metres of the new access to be constructed to the following specification "40mm of 14mm size close graded bituminous surface course to BS 4987 laid on 60mm of 20mm size dense binder course (basecourse) to the same BS laid on 350mm of 100mm broken stone bottoming blinded with subbase, type 1." - The remainder of access track to be formed with a well compacted, free draining smooth running surface.
+This will require the removal of the central grass strip along the length of the track and upgrading the existing running surface.

-- The first 20 metres of the new access to be constructed to the following specification "40mm of 14mm size close graded bituminous surface course to BS 4987 laid on 60mm of 20mm size dense binder course (basecourse) to the same BS laid on 350mm of 100mm broken stone bottoming blinded with sub-base, type 1." - The remainder of access track to be formed with a well compacted, free draining smooth running surface.
-This will require the removal of the central grass strip along the length of the track and upgrading the existing running surface. - The bellmouth of the access to be a minimum of 5.5 metres wide for the first 7.5 metres. - The existing access to be closed off and grubbed up to an agreed specification once the new access has been formed. - The new access to be formed and available for use prior to works commencing on the holiday units, to ensure construction traffic benefits from the new and improved access.
+- The bellmouth of the access to be a minimum of 5.5 metres wide for the first 7.5 metres. - The existing access to be closed off and grubbed up to an agreed specification once the new access has been formed. - The new access to be formed and available for use prior to works commencing on the holiday units, to ensure construction traffic benefits from the new and improved access.
 The phasing of the new access works can be agreed to ensure that the final wearing course is laid prior to occupation of first of the holiday units. - The visibility splays of 2.4 by 90 metres to be provided in both directions onto the public road and maintained as such in perpetuity.